-- Inadequate time given to shareholders to raise questions. - Number of shareholders who could raise questions limited due to time constraints. - Earlier speakers take too much time, and more often than not, did not raise any worthwhile issues, but made speeches. - Some questions got skipped due to time constraints.
+- Inadequate time given to shareholders to raise questions. - Number of shareholders who could raise questions limited due to time constraints. - Earlier speakers took too much time, and more often than not, did not raise any worthwhile issues, but made speeches. - Some questions got skipped due to time constraints.

-- While a number of companies invite questions from shareholders in advance, only some shareholders send the questions. - Some companies do not allow the shareholder to read his/her own question, thereby denying him/her the right to feel that it is a meeting of shareholders. - Only shareholders who send their questions in advance / who register as speakers in advance, are allowed to ask questions, even if time is available. - Some managements claim that they bunch similar questions, but in the process, some specifics get skipped. - Some managements address the easier questions, and a number of probing questions get skipped.
+- While a number of companies invite questions from shareholders in advance, only some shareholders send the questions. - A number of companies do not allow the shareholder to read his/her own question, thereby denying him/her the right to feel that it is a meeting of shareholders. - Only shareholders who send their questions in advance / who register as speakers in advance, are allowed to ask questions, even if time is available. - Some managements claim that they bunch similar questions, but in the process, some specifics get skipped. - Some managements address the easier questions, and a number of probing questions get skipped.

 - Minimum duration of AGMs

-- 2019 20 minutes

-- 2020 20 minutes

-- 2021 22 minutes

-- 2022 23 minutes
+- 2022 21 minutes

-- 2023 14 minutes
+- 2023 25 minutes

+- 2024 18 minutes

 - Maximum duration of AGM

-- 2019 4 hours 45 minutes

-- 2020 4 hours 25 minutes

-- 2021 4 hours 23 minutes

 - 2022 4 hours 45 minutes

-- 2023 4 hours 10 minutes
+- 2023 4 hours 45 minutes

+- 2024 4 hours 55 minutes

-- Managements should proactively invite questions from shareholders. - The character limit, while sending the questions in advance, should not be restricted. - If possible, shareholders should be invited to ask questions themselves, rather than having their questions read out by management. - Shareholders, who have not registered in advance, should be allowed to ask questions, after the registered speakers have done so, subject to limitation of time. - All the questions should be answered, if not at the AGM, then later.
-The Board should ensure this. - Proper transcript, with all the responses, should be uploaded on the company's website. - FAQs, answering some of the anticipated questions, should be uploaded on the website. - Special initiatives, such as specific time slots for shareholders who are above the age of 75 years, should be considered.
+- Managements should proactively invite questions from shareholders. - The company should have a proper code explaining how questions would be grouped, whether questions would be answered live or later in writing, and how it would ensure that all questions are treated equally. - The character limit, while sending the questions in advance, should not be restricted. - If possible, shareholders should be invited to ask questions themselves, rather than having their questions read out by management. - Shareholders, who have not registered in advance, should be allowed to ask questions, after the registered speakers have done so, subject to limitation of time. - All the questions should be answered, if not at the AGM, then later.
+The Board should ensure this. - Proper and detailed transcript, with all the responses, should be uploaded on the company's website.
+Comprehensive webcast, covering the entire proceedings, too should be available. - FAQs, answering some of the anticipated questions, should be uploaded on the website. - Special initiatives, such as specific time slots for shareholders who are above the age of 75 years, should be considered.